Subscribe and receive a 4L Casserole Dish

 To make your bases melt the butter and marshmallows in a large saucepan.
-Once melted, gently stir in the Rice Krispies.
-Pour the mixture onto a lined 30cm x 20cm tray and press down firmly to compact the Rice Krispies and make flat.
+Once melted, gently stir in the crispy rice cereal.
+Pour the mixture onto a lined 30cm x 20cm tray and press down firmly to compact and make flat.
 Leave to set for 1-2 hours.

 Once set, cut out 12 small circles with a small round cutter using a small sharp knife to cut all the way through to the bottom if needed.
 Use the rest of the mix to make 10 rectangular pieces.